Ardelyx (NASDAQ:ARDX) Releases Quarterly Earnings Results, Misses Expectations By $0.06 EPS

-Ardelyx (NASDAQ:ARDX) announced its quarterly earnings results on Sunday.
-The biopharmaceutical company reported ($0.32) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.26) by ($0.06), MarketWatch Earnings reports.
-Ardelyx had a negative net margin of 1,063.74% and a negative return on equity of 53.93%.
+Ardelyx (NASDAQ:ARDX) posted its quarterly earnings data on Sunday.
+The biopharmaceutical company reported ($0.32) EPS for the quarter, missing the consensus estimate of ($0.26) by ($0.06), MarketWatch Earnings reports.
+Ardelyx had a negative return on equity of 53.93% and a negative net margin of 1,063.74%.

-In other Ardelyx news, insider Elizabeth A. Grammer sold 42,000 shares of the stock in a transaction that occurred on Monday, December 14th.
-The shares were sold at an average price of $7.30, for a total transaction of $306,600.00.
+In other news, insider Elizabeth A. Grammer sold 42,000 shares of the stock in a transaction that occurred on Monday, December 14th.
+The shares were sold at an average price of $7.30, for a total value of $306,600.00.
 Also, insider Jeffrey W. Jacobs sold 3,949 shares of the stock in a transaction that occurred on Monday, December 21st.
-The shares were sold at an average price of $6.88, for a total value of $27,169.12.
-Following the sale, the insider now directly owns 92,862 shares of the company’s stock, valued at approximately $638,890.56.
+The shares were sold at an average price of $6.88, for a total transaction of $27,169.12.
+Following the completion of the sale, the insider now directly owns 92,862 shares of the company’s stock, valued at approximately $638,890.56.
 The disclosure for this sale can be found here.
-3.96% of the stock is currently owned by corporate insiders.
+Corporate insiders own 3.96% of the company’s stock.

-Several equities research analysts have recently weighed in on the company.
-Cantor Fitzgerald assumed coverage on Ardelyx in a research report on Tuesday, January 5th.
-They set an “overweight” rating and a $14.00 price target on the stock.
-Zacks Investment Research cut Ardelyx from a “hold” rating to a “sell” rating in a research report on Wednesday, February 10th.
-Finally, SVB Leerink upped their price target on Ardelyx from $11.00 to $14.00 and gave the company an “outperform” rating in a research report on Friday, December 11th.
+Several research firms recently commented on ARDX.
+Cantor Fitzgerald began coverage on shares of Ardelyx in a research note on Tuesday, January 5th.
+They set an “overweight” rating and a $14.00 price objective for the company.
+Zacks Investment Research downgraded shares of Ardelyx from a “hold” rating to a “sell” rating in a report on Wednesday, February 10th.
+Finally, SVB Leerink boosted their target price on shares of Ardelyx from $11.00 to $14.00 and gave the stock an “outperform” rating in a research note on Friday, December 11th.

 Ardelyx, Inc, a biopharmaceutical company, develops and sells medicines for the treatment of cardiorenal diseases in the United States and internationally.
 The company's lead product candidate is tenapanor, which has completed Phase 3 clinical trial for the treatment of patients with irritable bowel syndrome with constipation, as well as in Phase 3 clinical trial for the treatment of hyperphosphatemia in end-stage renal disease patients on dialysis.